Liam Payne Calls Himself the Antichrist of Harry Styles

 When asked which of the group members he'd like to walk down Old Kent Road with, Payne replied, "To be honest with you, more than anyone, probably Harry."

 "I speak to Louis [Tomlinson] quite regularly," he added.
 "And I feel like I know where I stand with Niall [Horan].
 But with Harry there's so much mystery around who he's become.
-I was looking at some pictures of him the other day, and I just thought: 'I don't know what more I'd say to him other than, 'Hello' and 'How are you?'"
+I was looking at some pictures of him the other day, and I just thought: 'I don't know what more I'd say to him other than, 'Hello' and 'How are you?'
 I mean, look at the stuff I put out and the stuff Harry puts out.
 Polar opposite.
 I'm like the anti-christ version of what Harry is."

 He also shared what he really thought of Styles' "big trousers."